 At the end of the day if someone really wants to break into your house, they probably will.
 But your goal should be to create a house that is a visual hard target as well as impenetrable as possible.
 It’s expected that 1 in 36 homes are broken into every year, so your goal should be to make your house the least desirable to break into.

-So here are 7 inexpensive ways to drastically increase security at your house.
+Here are 7 inexpensive ways to drastically increase security at your house

-- Light it up- Motion lights and solar lights are relatively inexpensive and are huge when it comes to make your house undesirable to break into.
+- Light it up- Motion lights and solar lights are relatively inexpensive and are huge when it comes to making your house undesirable to break into.
 Your goal should be to brighten any dark areas at least some sort of light.
 The biggest reason for this is that it allows you or your neighbors to potentially see anyone who might be lurking about.
-Thieves also know that light is there enemy and will always tend to stay away from well lit houses.
+Thieves also know that light is their enemy and will always tend to stay away from well-lit houses.
 Motion lights and solar lights are available from almost anywhere and can range from $25-50.